 - any final determination by The Florida Bar or the Supreme Court of Florida resulting in suspension.

 - revocation or disbarment of the applicant’s license to practice law; or

 - The applicant is currently serving probation through The Florida Bar or the Supreme Court of Florida.
 Such application shall not be accepted for consideration until the probationary period has been completed.

 Panel members must carry professional liability insurance with limits not less than $100,000.

 Notwithstanding the foregoing, if at any time, the Lawyer Referral Service receives notice or information giving it reasonable grounds to believe that a panel member does not meet the required standards of responsibility, capability, character, and integrity, it may suspend a panel member from participation on the LRS for such reasonable time as may be necessary.

 The Florida Bar Lawyer Referral Service currently covers 53 counties in Florida.
 The remaining 14 counties are served by Florida Bar sponsored local bar association lawyer referral services.
 If you maintain a law practice in a county covered by The Florida Bar Lawyer Referral Service, you may be eligible to join the LRS.
 Please review the Coverage Areas Map for The Florida Bar Lawyer Referral Service and the local bar association lawyer referral services.

 $125 nonrefundable, non-prorated annual membership fee each calendar year (January-December) or any portion thereof.

-Complete the application and pay your $125 membership fee online.
+Complete the application.
 As part of the online application process, you will be required to upload a copy of the face sheet/declarations page of your current professional liability insurance policy that indicates the amount of coverage and the expiration date of the coverage.